Automating-GIS-processes/site/source/lessons/FA/final-assignment.rst

 The final assignment is graded based on:

 - Main analysis steps / functionality
+- Repeatability (it should be possible to repeat the main analysis steps for different input files / input parameters)
+- Quality of visualizations
 - Overall documentation of the work

 **Good documentation of the code and your project is highly appreciated!!!**